(You Can) Depend on Me

-"(You Can) Depend on Me" (TAMLA 54028), was a 1959 song by Motown Records group The Miracles, which also appeared on the group's first album, Hi...
-We're The Miracles (released in 1961).
-It also appeared as the "B" side of the group's hit single, "Way Over There".
+"(You Can) Depend on Me" is a 1959 song by Motown Records group The Miracles, which also appeared on the group's first album, Hi...
+We're The Miracles (1961).
+It also appeared as the B-side of the group's hit single, "Way Over There".
 It was written by Motown Records' President and founder Berry Gordy and Miracles member William "Smokey" Robinson.
 While not charting nationally, this song was a very popular regional hit tune in many areas of the country, so much so, in fact, that it was included on the group's first greatest hits album, Greatest Hits from the Beginning, and Smokey still sings it, by request, in his live shows today.